astronomer/docs/astro/best-practices/repo-structure.md

 With a version control system in place, you can configure automated deploys of your latest changes to Astro using CI/CD pipelines.
 How you choose to organize the code in your shared repository and deploy it to Astro should reflect the size and needs of your team.

 ### Option 1: one repo to one Deployment

+Creating a single Git repository for each Astro project is the strategy Astronomer recommends for smaller teams (under 30 members).

+Pro of this approach:
+- Your code history and project configuration are centralized, making it easy for developers to contribute changes to DAGs and Deployment configuration while avoiding synchronization problems across files.

+Cons of this approach:
+- You can't take this approach and simultaneously collect DAGs used in multiple Deployments in a single repository.
+- You can't take this approach and keep Deployment configuration code and DAG code separate, which is required in cases when you want to [configure Deployments programmatically](https://www.astronomer.io/docs/astro/manage-deployments-as-code) and when you want to restrict access to Deployment configuration.

 ### Option 2: one repo with multiple projects to multiple Deployments with CI/CD